osk4r8088/strapi-template_temp03/README.md

-No clue why I uploaded this on github, now it stays
+No clue why I uploaded this on github... now it stays!